he-yang/Excel-to-JSON/source/profeatures.md

 2. `String, ISO 8601 (YYYY-MM-DDTHH:mm:ssZ)`: Converts to ISO 8601 formatted string

 > Note: The Date Format feature only work, if you add $date$ as surfix in your Excel Datasheet first row.
+> Note: Excel can not render Dates before 1990-01-01 as Date format, so you may find that cell be interpreted as String format.
 > For instance, if you want to convert the Birthday column to ISO8601 format, you should add $date$ as surfix in the column header, see example below.

 **Example Excel sheet**